Aeronautics/aero/README.txt

     $ eval "$(aero -c bash)"
 ```

-Running the aero.py executable from the root package folder also works and may be simlinked in your path if you need another approach while we iron out the kinks.
+Running the aero.py executable from the root package folder also works and may be symlinked in your path if you need another approach while we iron out the kinks.

 Running aero:
 ------------